-Highlights from the Third Annual Social Sector Franchise Roundtable
+Highlights from the 2017 Social Sector Franchise Roundtable

-The Third Annual Social Sector Franchise Innovations Roundtable (SSFIR), held at the UNH Durham campus on October 18-19 was a unique invitation-only conference convening a diverse cross-section of social sector franchise entrepreneurs, commercial franchise experts, impact investors and donors, thought leaders, and scholars.
+The 2017 Annual Social Sector Franchise Innovations Roundtable (SSFIR), held at the UNH Durham campus was a unique invitation-only conference convening a diverse cross-section of social sector franchise entrepreneurs, commercial franchise experts, impact investors and donors, thought leaders, and scholars.

-The theme for this year’s Roundtable was, “Moving from Pilots to Proven Concept: Tools, Metrics, and Best Practices for Social Sector Franchising”.
+The theme for the Roundtable was, “Moving from Pilots to Proven Concept: Tools, Metrics, and Best Practices for Social Sector Franchising”.
 The event helped identify barriers to growth and defined actions that can build the Social Sector Franchising ecosystem across diverse contexts.

 2017 Agenda At A Glance: